 What is Qmee?

-Qmee is a website that allows you to earn small amounts of extra money by clicking on sponsored results in your search engine queries, coupon codes are also displayed.
-For extra cash you can answer surveys and refer friends.
+Qmee is a website that allows you to earn small amounts of extra money by clicking on sponsored results in your search engine queries.
+Coupon codes are also displayed.
+You can also answer surveys and refer friends for extra cash.
 When using the service you continue to use Google or Yahoo as normal, it makes no difference to how you search.

 Case study details

 I decided to test the service for 4 weeks.
 I felt this was long enough to get reliable data.

 The aim was simple.
 To try and average 1 click per day on a sponsored search result, and answer only 1 survey per week.
 I wanted to use the service completely naturally, that would mean not clicking every time I saw Qmee results, only when I wanted to.
 I have no desire to hack the system, this was a test to see what money could be made using the service in a normal way.